Walmart to restrict opioid dispensing at its pharmacies

-(Reuters) - Walmart Inc said on Monday it would restrict opioid prescriptions to no more than a seven-day supply as the retailer aims to curb an opioid epidemic that has plagued the United States.
+(Reuters) - Walmart Inc said on Monday it would restrict initial acute opioid prescriptions to no more than a seven-day supply as the retailer aims to curb an opioid epidemic that has plagued the United States.

 The supply limit will begin within the next 60 days, the company said.

-Note: (This story has been corrected to add dropped words “initial acute” in first paragraph)